With a surge in cases of COVID-19 and more than 41,000 deaths worldwide, questions arise about the risks posed to those

 Q: What do we know about COVID-19?

 This is a new virus, and it appears to be causing more severe disease than what we have typically seen with coronaviruses.

 It’s difficult to know at this point how serious the outbreak will be.

 If we look at the documented cases near Wuhan, it looks like the mortality rate could be about 2%-4%.
-But it’s still too early to really tell, and outside China, the mortality rate has proven to be much lower.
+But outside China, the mortality rate has proven to be much lower, at about 1%.

 The majority of people who have died from this disease are older individuals with underlying health conditions.
 Still, young people and otherwise healthy middle-age people have become critically ill, and some have died from COVID-19 complications.

 Q: Who is at risk for this disease?

 Throughout the United States, there are more than 175,000 confirmed cases.

 Initially, most cases of COVID-19 involved travelers to China or other affected countries such as South Korea, Iran, Italy or Japan.